HPV, cervical dysplasia and cervical cancer

 - Cryotherapy destroys the lesion by freezing.
 This procedure can be done in the doctor’s office.
 There can be some discomfort or pain.
 After the treatment, spotting and watery discharge are common.

-- Laser treatment destroys the lesion with an intense beam of light.
+- Laser treatment destroys the lesion with an intense beam of infrared light.
 This procedure is often done in a day-surgery clinic.
 It can be uncomfortable and can cause spotting and discharge afterward.

 - LEEP stands for loop electrosurgical excision procedure.
 The lesion is surgically removed by an electrical current that passes through a very fine wire loop and cauterizes the cervix at the same time so that it does not bleed afterward.